 What is Chaliapin Steak?

-Chaliapin steak (シャリアピンステーキ) is a super tender steak that has been marinated in grated or finely chopped onions to make it extremely tender, and then served with onions and a rich red wine sauce.
+Chaliapin steak (シャリアピンステーキ) is a super soft steak that has been marinated in grated or finely chopped onions to make it extremely tender, and then served topped with onions and a rich red wine sauce.

 I have to be honest, I'd never heard of this dish until the anime "Shokugeki no Soma" (食戟のソーマ) made it popular, but it's a real Japanese steak dish with an interesting history!